hww/varp_text_display/README.md

 # VARP Text Display

 Debugging tool for Unity 3D.
 Render text display as a screen overlay.
 Difference between this tool and using Text widget is: this tool does not produce garbage any time when you need to change single character.
 To work w/o garbage it uses immediate draw.
-Other words it draw characters with `GL.Begin(GL.QUADS)`.
+Other words it draw characters with _GL.QUADS_.

-Every character on screen has color and additional `inverse` flag.
+Every character on screen has color and additional _inverse_ flag.

 ## Folders & Files

-Copy VARP folder inside
+Copy VARP folder inside _Plugins_ folder.
+The result will be.

-_/VARP/Display_          Source code of this asset _/VARP/Display/Demo_     Source code of demo scene
+_/Plugins/VARP/Display_          Source code of this asset

+_/Plugins/VARP/Display/Demo_     Source code of demo scene

+The description for each file see below.

-_IDisplay.cs_            API of this asset _TextDisplay.cs_         Text display source code.
+_IDisplay.cs_            Public API of this asset

+_TextDisplay.cs_         Text display source code.

-_TargetResolution.cs_    Target resolution settings _DisplayCursor.cs_       Cursor movement and window regions.
+_TargetResolution.cs_    Target resolution settings

+_DisplayCursor.cs_       Cursor movement and window regions.

-_Xresources.cs_          Color theme (ScriptableObject) _TangoTheme.cs_          Tango color theme
+_Xresources.cs_          Color theme (ScriptableObject)

+_TangoTheme.cs_          Tango color theme

 ## API